andrea-pollastro/andrea-pollastro.github.io/_posts/2015-03-15-formatting-and-links.md

 ### Overview

+This project was developed during my M.Sc. studies as an exploration of applying artificial intelligence to classic arcade environments.
-This project implements a *Snake Game* controlled by an AI agent trained via **neuroevolution** —
+It implements a *Snake Game* controlled by an AI agent trained via **neuroevolution** —
 a technique that applies evolutionary algorithms to optimize the parameters of neural networks.

-The underlying model is a **feed-forward neural network** trained through a **genetic algorithm**, which evolves the network weights and biases over successive generations.
+The underlying model is a **Multilayer Perceptron** evolved through a **genetic algorithm**,
+which iteratively refines the network’s weights and biases across successive generations to improve performance.

 ---